 Why should you clean your coffee maker?

 Cleaning your coffee maker with apple cider vinegar helps remove built-up oils, grounds, and muck.
-This not only help your coffee maker work better, but your coffee will taste better too.
-Additionally, you maker will have a cleaner flow, which means you won’t waste any coffee grounds.
+This not only helps your coffee maker work better, but your coffee will taste better too.
+Additionally, your maker will have a cleaner flow, which means you won’t waste any coffee grounds.

 Keeping your coffee maker clean is just as important as keeping any other part of your kitchen clean, both for your health and your coffee maker’s efficiency.